 This lovely tea, produced in the Jiangxi province, is full of silver buds and is endowed with sustained and round vegetal flavours.
-Along with its light marine and herbaceous character comes a richness stemming from oily notes of hazelnuts and sunflower seeds.
-A truly flavourful, balanced and multi-faceted tea.

 Another rare gem in the exotic tea department, this organic green tea produced off the Korean peninsula, on the island of Jeju, has made its way through our selection and has already established itself as one of our best value for money.

 The fine plucking of this tea from Hunan offers a harmonious mix of young leaf buds.
-The infusion freely releases notes of green vegetables and wild flowers.
-The pale green liquor, slightly cloudy, is lively and smooth.
-A generous tea of well balanced finesse.

-Mr Wang and his son have been producing exceptional teas all their lives.
+Mr. Wang and his son have been producing exceptional teas all their lives.
 This specific lot, their highest grade from the spring harvest, comes from their luscious organic garden in Hunan.
 François, our taster that select teas from this region, couldn’t resist it.

 Long buds from old wild tea trees compose this green tea of northern Vietnam.

 Mr. Miyano, of Saitama prefecture, is the source of this tea made entirely by hand!
 To obtain the best from these fine needles it is preferable to use the small volume infusion technique.
 You only have to taste a few drops of this nectar to appreciate the intensity of its flavors, bitter and sweet, unfolding across the palate, supported by an oily texture and fragrances of fruits (blackcurrant) and fresh cut grass.
 The profound finish extends into exquisite floral nuances.
 A rarity to be enjoyed at least once in life!.
 Temomicha : Handmade!